 A cancer diagnosis can be traumatic at any age and pediatric cancer can be particularly rough on all involved.
 Warren Clinic Plastic Surgery

-Radiation therapy is a localized therapy, and as such, skin problems are generally confined to the area being radiated.
+- Revision from radiation: Radiation therapy is a localized therapy, and as such, skin problems are generally confined to the area being radiated.
 Side effects from radiation include irritated, blistering and flaky skin as well as skin that looks tanned or sunburned.
 In most cases these heal after treatment, but in some instances the skin remains scarred and/or flawed in some way.
 Reconstructive surgery is used to correct the long-term damage radiation can cause.

-Reconstructive surgery is used to remove cancerous growths, such as pediatric melanoma, from the skin and restore the area to as near normal as possible.
+- Skin cancer removal: Reconstructive surgery is used to remove cancerous growths, such as pediatric melanoma, from the skin and restore the area to as near normal as possible.
 Depending on the cancer, it can take one or multiple procedures to remove all of the affected area.
 Warren Clinic Plastic Surgery works with a patient's dermatologist or primary care physician to arrange for skin cancer removal.

-Learn More About Warren Clinic Plastic Surgery
+Make an Appointment with Warren Clinic Plastic Surgery